-If a native wild animal or bird is brought in we will give it the initial treatment and if it needs ongoing care we will pass it on to Native Arc who will look after it till they can safely release it again.
+If a native wild animal or bird is brought in, we will give it the initial treatment, and if it needs ongoing care, we will pass it on to Native Arc who will look after it until they can safely release it back into the wild.

-Hilton Vet Clinic supports Project Numbat.
+Hilton Vet Hospital supports Project Numbat.
 You are welcome to give a donation to Project Numbat when you visit us again or visit them on their website.